1600 Penn: Characters

 Recurring character D.B.
-(Robbie Amell) was the presumed father to Becca's baby.
+(Robbie Amell) is the presumed father to Becca's baby.

 Production

+Development

+1600 Penn was given a series order on May 7, 2012.
+The series aired on NBC from December 17, 2012, to March 28, 2013.
+On May 9, 2013, 1600 Penn was canceled after one season.

 Casting

 Brittany Snow had originally been cast as the eldest daughter Becca, but was replaced by MacIsaac.
-This is the second time Bill Pullman has played an American president, the first having been in the film Independence Day.
+This was the second time Bill Pullman has played an American president, the first having been in the film Independence Day.

 Reception

 1600 Penn received mixed reviews from critics.
 Rotten Tomatoes gives the series a rating of 43%, based on 35 reviews, with the site's critical consensus reading, "Broad but likeable, 1600 Penn unfortunately doles out its jokes unevenly and lacks the cutting wit necessary to meet its satirical aims."
-On Metacritic the series has a score of 55 out of 100, based on 36 critics, indicating "mixed or average reviews".
+On Metacritic, the series has a score of 55 out of 100, based on 36 critics, indicating "mixed or average reviews".

 David Hinkley of the New York Daily News gave the series 1 out of 5 stars and said "[it] was clearly designed to be good silly fun.
 It nails one out of three.
 It's silly."
 He called the First Family "annoying... sitcom stereotypes" and said that it "mines none of the more subtle and satisfying possibilities of poking fun at a staid institution.
 It's more like a drug-fueled Saturday Night Live sketch that won't end.
 Fortunately, 1600 Penn probably will."
-Tim Surette of TV.com said that the show is "what happens when network executives think a screeching buffoon equals laughs" and that the jokes elicit responses of "mostly tumbleweeds and cricket chirps".
+Tim Surette of TV.com said that the show was "what happens when network executives think a screeching buffoon equals laughs" and that the jokes elicit responses of "mostly tumbleweeds and cricket chirps".
 Pastes Ross Bonaime also criticized the characters and said, "please, oh please, make the show actually funny... maybe it should just be put out of its misery."
 Vicki Hyman of The Star-Ledger graded the show a "D" and said, "you'd be forgiven for thinking [it] was a relic of the 1980s or 1990s", adding that the show was looking for "viewers who have lax requirements about actual humor in their comedies."
 Paul Meekin of Star Pulse noted that the show was unable to escape the footprint of The West Wing and wondered if it was "a years-late West Wing parody, a humorous and fresh take on presidential politics, or somewhere in between?" answering, "it's neither.
 It's actually quite godawful."

 One less critical review came from Hank Stuever of The Washington Post, who called it "formulaic" but said, "give a few points to 1600 Penn for trying."
 He also noted that "there's no danger of a partisan storyline or any resemblance to the current administration."
 Maureen Ryan of The Huffington Post called Josh Gad "by far the best thing about this show" and hoped that if the show were cancelled, he find a better vehicle for his talents.